reyestech/Hashcat/README.md

 To crack the NTLM hash, I utilized the rockyou.txt wordlist with Hashcat.
 The environment setup involved ensuring that Hashcat was installed and configured correctly, as well as preparing the necessary files for the Attack. <br/>
 ![image](https://github.com/user-attachments/assets/57efc0ae-fbb4-4195-9dd1-942c02c12d22)

 ### Environment Setup
+## 🚀 Setup & Pre-Engagement (One-Time Prep)
+Stand up a minimal, reproducible environment to avoid false starts.

+- Update Kali and install Hashcat.
+- Create `hash.txt` with the target hash.
+- Prepare the `rockyou.txt` dictionary.
+- (Optional) Validate GPU access for speed.

+**Pro Tips**
+- Confirm the **hash type first**—misidentification wastes cycles.
+- Keep cracked output separate (`-o cracked.txt`) for audit/evidence.
+- Start with **dictionary/hybrid**; escalate to masks/brute only if needed.
+- Log commands, options, timing, and outcomes as you go.

+### Environment Setup
 Kali Linux VM Configuration: Deployed Kali Linux via VirtualBox, ensuring the virtual machine was up-to-date and configured for optimal performance.